Friday, April 30, 2010

 Manufacturing.

+It is female instinct to create.
+You know its true when I say every girl you know probably adores crafting in the MMO of their choice, and will spend hours happily clickety clicking their wares into creation.
 But in most MMOs, their creations bare their mark, even if it is simply (and it usually is) just their name listed on its details.
 It makes us feel like we've made our mark, and that our creations are out there proudly carrying our name.
 Hell, I for one would be ecstatic if I could label my drones "Trinity Drones".
 But as it stands now, you manufacture something, put it on the market, and it becomes another anonymous product.
 Maybe I want there to be a demand for my drones?
 How would people ever know they have a bay full of Trinity drones unless they specifically put a contract for me to sell them some.
 But even then, they hold no unique signature of my time and effort put into them.

 Other than that, for now I think we should just hold our breath for Incarna, an expansion I think more than just women are looking forward to.